 The device will be required in every class.
 Students will be required to store their devices in their lockers when they are not in use at recess, lunch, PE lessons, assemblies, chapel and sport unless they are instructed to do otherwise from their teacher.

-The College uses Canva to deliver interactive style course work.
+The College uses CANVAS to deliver interactive style course work.

 This will depend on work set by individual teachers.
 Students are encouraged to keep backups of their documents using the cloud based Google Drive.
 As with any computer or laptop there is always a chance of breakdown, theft or loss so backups are always advisable.